Violation of UT’s Student Code of Conduct

 - How does service support the mission of UT and your future aspirations?

 - Marijuana 101 course – you are required to complete the Marijuana 101 course online.
 This course can be completed from most computers with Internet access (Google Chrome is recommended).
 You will need the audio from the computer so please use headphones if you are running this program in a public setting.
 While it may be completed in individual sections, the entire course may take up to three hours to complete.
-You are able to login and out as needed.
+You are able to log in and out as needed.
 Upon completion, you will receive a certificate of completion via email that will need to be forwarded to the Office of Student Conduct.
 Please print a copy for your records.
 The course fee is $35.00 and you can pay online by debit/credit card.
 You will receive a password immediately on the screen and by email.
 Once you have completed Part 1 of the Marijuana 101 course please e-mail email@example.com.

-- Anger Management Treatment –
+- Anger Management Treatment – Attending counseling for anger management and impulse control.

 - Discretionary Sanction/Change Your Mindset – Watch the “Change Your Mindset, Change the Game” TEDx Talk by Dr. Alia Crum.
 You can find this TEDx Talk.
 After reviewing the TEDx Talk complete the attached worksheet and reflection paper.
 The completed worksheet and reflection paper should be submitted to firstname.lastname@example.org by the listed due date listed.